leocl1psmarketing-sudo/sales-tracker/README.md

 Just open `https://your-app.up.railway.app` in a browser any time.
 It shows:

-- Total revenue and total sales
+- Total revenue
+- **Total Sales** — the number of distinct transactions (checkouts), not individual items.
+A kiosk purchase with 5 different items in one go still counts as 1 sale.
-- Average sale price
+- Average sale price (revenue divided by number of transactions)
-- **Top Sellers** — a ranked leaderboard of which items are selling the fastest, based on units sold per day since each item's first recorded sale (also shows how many hours pass between sales, on average, for that item)
+- **Top Sellers** — a ranked leaderboard of which items are selling the fastest, based on units sold per day since each item's first recorded sale
-- A line chart of revenue per day
-- A bar chart of revenue per item

 The page auto-refreshes every 30 seconds.
 Theme is a dark glass UI with blue accents to match your existing crafting portal.